openssl/tools/HOWTO-stage-a-release.md

 This scripts will perform a number of preparatory tasks, such as updating the copyright year, running `make update`, update release dates, and move the branch to the next development version.
-This results not only in a staged release tarball and announcement text, but also in a set of commits.
+This results not only in a staged announcement text, but also in a set of commits.

 After having run the stage-release script, verify that its results are sensible.
 Check the commits that were added, using for example `git log`.
-Check the signed announcement .asc file.
-Check that the tarball length and hashes match in the .md5, .sha1, .sha256, and review the announcment file.
+Review the announcment file.
 Check the data left in the metadata .dat file.

 *Do not push* the local commits to the source repo at this stage.